Prevention Hierarchy

 Level 3: Collective protective equipment.

-This layer includes technical means that shield individuals from a hazard, as cited in Codex, Book IX Title 1.
+This layer includes technical means that shield a hazard from individuals, as cited in Codex, Book IX Title 1.

-These may include enclosures for machines, dust extraction systems, guardrails for fall hazards, and other technical solutions.
+These may include enclosures of machinery, dust extraction systems, handrails in case of fall hazards, and other technical solutions.

-The broad protective range of these devices offers significant advantages, as a single device can protect multiple individuals.
+The wide protective range of these devices offers significant advantages, as a single device can protect several people.

-An extraction device, for example, is able to protect everyone in the industrial hall from inhaled dust, not just the actual user of, say, a saw table or CNC machine.
+For example, an extraction device is able to protect everyone in the workplace from inhaled dust, and not just the actual user of, say, a saw table or CNC machine.

-These agents protect multiple people at once and act directly on the cause of the hazard.
+These agents protect multiple people at once and work directly on the cause of the hazard.

 Level 4: Personal protective equipment

-Combine the unique features of collective and personal protective equipment to optimise safety.
+Combine the unique features of collective and personal protective equipment to optimize safety.

 Level 5: Damage control measures